hecrenews/hecrenews.github.io/_posts/2020-08-18-what-is-cereal.md

 Now the question remains?
 What do you put in first: the cereal or the milk?
 Some experts say it's the bowl but we will have to come back to it another day.
 This has been Mister Mjir, popping in and now popping out.

+---

+Edit by Hecrenews Article Quality Control (HAC): It is spelt sauce, not suace.